Constitution | Bylaws

 - C. A quorum for a general meeting shall be 25 per cent of the regular membership.

-- D. Any question shall be voted on by mail ballot if it is so ruled by a majority of the regular members present.
+- D. Any question shall be voted on by ballot if it is so ruled by a majority of the regular members present.

 Article IV.
 Officers.